murillodsr/murillodsr/README.md

 # Hi there 👋 Welcome!!

 <div>
     My name is Murillo, i'm from Porto Alegre-RS, Brazil.
-I love my family, my wife and my dog.
-I like soccer, music and technology, I'm currently study javascript and    react.js.
-I own experience in the area of technical support with knowledge of ITIL procedures.
-I'm a computer technician and I'm graduating in computer engineering at the end of this year.
-I’m currently working on Freelancer.com and Fineasy Tech.
+I like soccer, music and technology, I'm currently study javascript, node.js and react.js.
+I own experience web developer and IT Analyst.
+I'm a computer engineering and computer technician.
+I’m currently working for Fineasy Tech and Freelancer.com.

 ## 📫 Connect with me: